 The Best Headlight Lens Restoration Kits

-If you don’t want to chase down all of the bits and bobs from my list above, I have good news for you.
-There are several consumer grade kits available that work very well.
-Here are the top rated kits.
-Let me tell you a little about each one.
+If you don’t want to chase down all of the parts from my list above, simply go with a quality kit.
+There are several consumer grade systems available that work very well.
+The following are top rated and are in addition to the already mentioned 3M kit..

 If you have a cordless drill, the Mothers PowerBall Headlight Restoration Kit is excellent.
 It includes a couple of fine sanding pads to remove the heavy damage, Mothers proprietary PowerBall foam polishing ball (small), and a bottle of Mothers Plastic Polish.

-If you don’t have a drill, the Turtle Wax Headlight Lens Restorer Kit is the way to go.
+If you don’t have a drill, the Turtle Wax Headlight Lens Restorer Kit is an option.
 It includes the same sanding pads as the Mothers kit and a nice plastic polish for hand application to restore the final finish.
-This kit takes a little more time and effort (not a lot), but it’s very effective.
+This kit takes a little more time and effort (not a lot), but it’s effective.

-The GlassyLite Headlight Restoration system is the “high-tech” solution of the bunch.
+The GlassyLite Headlight Restoration Kit is the “high-tech” solution of the bunch.
 They offer a polycarbonate (clear plastic) sealant as a final step to protect the headlights from future yellowing and scratching.
 This is an important component, because if you don’t seal the lenses they will simply yellow again.

-The Meguiar’s Two Step Headlight Restoration Kit is the least popular and most expensive kit of the bunch.
-This is a new kit that’s different from their original.
-The original did not include the sanding pads and results were mixed, at best.
+The Meguiar’s Perfect Clarify Two Step Headlight Restoration Kit may be the most expensive of the bunch.
+It’s different from their original which did not include the sanding pads.

 Also check out our page on Making Your Car Last Longer!